oelin/statistical-path-planning/README.md

 ### Storage

-Due to the large size of our dataset, we store each example using in compressed form and use chunking to support procedural download.
+Due to the large size of our dataset, we store each example in compressed form and use chunking to support procedural download.
 The complete dataset is hosted on GitHub at [https://github.com/oelin/cbs-5](https://github.com/oelin/cbs-5).

 ## Training